Research and

-From developing a blood test that will diagnose a stroke in minutes to stopping the spread of prostate cancer and breakthroughs in Alzheimer's studies, researchers today at the University of Alberta Hospital - western Canada's largest academic health centre - are tackling some of the most complex medical issues of our time.
+From developing a blood test that will diagnose a stroke in minutes to stopping the spread of prostate cancer and breakthroughs in Alzheimer’s studies, researchers today at the University of Alberta Hospital – western Canada’s largest academic health center – are tackling some of the most complex medical issues of our time.

 And just as the Edmonton Protocol, a procedure discovered at the University of Alberta that brought hope to the world for a way for people living with type 1 diabetes to live without insulin injections, their discoveries will transform healthcare of the future.